 Leasehold improvements are amortized over the shorter of their EUL or the corresponding lease terms.
 The residual values, useful lives and methods of depreciation and amortization of property, plant and equipment are reviewed periodically and adjusted, if appropriate, at each reporting date to ensure that the method and period of depreciation and amortization are consistent with the expected pattern of economic benefits from items of property, plant and equipment.
 Any change in the expected residual values, useful lives and methods of depreciation are adjusted prospectively from the time the change was determined necessary.

-Construction-in-progress is stated at cost.
+Construction-in-progress and equipment in transit are stated at cost.
 This includes the cost of construction and other direct costs.
 Borrowing costs that are directly attributable to the construction of property, plant and equipment are capitalized during the construction period.
-Construction in-progress is not depreciated until such time as the relevant assets are completed and put into operational use.
+Construction in-progress and equipment in transit are not depreciated until such time as the relevant assets are completed and put into operational use.

-Construction in-progress are transferred to the related 'Property, plant and equipment' in the consolidated statement of financial position when the construction or installation and related activities necessary to prepare the property, plant and equipment for their intended use are completed, and the property, plant and equipment are ready for service.
+Construction in-progress and equipment in transit are transferred to the related 'Property, plant and equipment' in the consolidated statement of financial position when the construction or installation and related activities necessary to prepare the property, plant and equipment for their intended use are completed, and the property, plant and equipment are ready for service.